 And to make it easy to assemble, I’ve attached several leaves together rather than make you glue each one on individually.
 So it’s easy peasy!

-An arrangement of these felt succulents also make a great gift!
+An arrangement of these felt succulents also makes a great gift!
 I plan to put each one in a mini pot and give them as stocking stuffers this year.

 To make your succulents look realistic, you’ll want to shade the leaves and possibly the edges as well.
 But paint and markers don’t work well on felt.
 I found the best things to use for shading were eye shadow and blush!
 And to color the edges, I used an oil pastel crayon—lipstick also works, though is smudges a little easier.